serpent213/hetzner-dns-manager/README.md

 You may want to add this to your shell profile file (`.bashrc`, `.zshrc`, etc.) for persistence.

 ## Usage

+The database will be created in `./zones` and consists of one YAML file per zone.

 ### Import Zones and Records